EmeraldCityIT/OFFICIAL-JEDI-LIGHTSABER-PATENT/README.md

 Tight grip on handle activates mechanical pressure on a crystal.

-Crystal chamber is engineered so that it's vibration induces large amounts of electrity over time.
+Crystal chamber is engineered so that it's vibration induces and stores large amounts of electrity over time.

 Capacitor stores energy.